 Now, Château Élan is a 3,500 acre winery and resort in the hills of north Georgia, thirty minutes north of Atlanta.
 The wines of Château Élan have won hundreds of national and international awards.

 Dr. Panoz has recently turned his interest to the world of professional car racing.
-As owner of Panoz Motor Sports and the American Le Mans Series, he is on the way to creating a new racing dynasty.
+As owner of Panoz Motor Sports and previous owner of the American Le Mans Series, he has been on his way creating a new racing dynasty.

 Mrs. Panoz is a director of Fountainhead Development Corporation, The Legends, and Château Élan.
 She serves on the board of directors for Wesley Woods, Inc.

 Dr. Panoz was a member of the AMEX International Committee, a Director of Portuncula Hospital in Ballinasloe, Ireland, a Patron of the Irish America’s Cup and a Managing Trustee Board member of the University of Georgia.
 Don also travels between the Élan operations in Ireland, Europe, the Pacific Rim, and in his spare time, he can be found on one of his current race tracks, Road Atlanta, Mosport in Canada, or Sebring, Florida.